 International E-Waste Management Network (IEMN)

-EPA and the Environmental Protection Administration Taiwan (EPAT) have collaborated since 2011 to build global capacity for the environmentally sound management of waste electrical and electronic equipment (WEEE), which is commonly called e-waste.
-To support this goal, EPA and EPAT coordinate the International E-Waste Management Network (IEMN).
-The IEMN enables environmental officials from within and beyond the Asia-Pacific region to exchange information and best practices on e-waste management.
+The United States Environmental Protection Agency (U.S. EPA) and the Taiwan Environmental Protection Administration (Taiwan EPA) have collaborated through the International Environmental Partnership Exitsince 2011 to build global capacity for the environmentally sound management of waste electrical and electronic equipment (WEEE), which is commonly called e-waste.
+To support this goal, U.S. EPA and Taiwan EPA coordinate the International E-Waste Management Network (IEMN).

 Learn more about our work with the International E-Waste Management Network (IEMN):